Kewlwasabi/hackbeanpot/README.md

 # HackBeanpot-2020
- Room availability app for universities.
+ StudyHusky was a room availability app made for Northeastern University for Hackbeanpot 2020.
+The frontend is built with react and backend Firebase with a Google Authentication system.

  # How to use:
  Go to command prompt and download the neccessary files.
 Navigate to the right directory folder and type: